Lord3008/Newsiee/README.md

 - **Integrated Audio Player:** Features an intuitive audio player built with JavaScript and React.
 (Not implemented in real-time but present in working stage in jupyter notebook)

 ### 4. AI Tutor:
+This can create a lecture on a specific topic if given with link of an werbsite or a blogpost or a pdf etc. Firstly, AI-Tutor generates a pdf from any of the given format.
+Then it reads the pdf and develops a contextual understanding of the same.
+It then creates a ppt of the topic.
+After the it generates an explaination of each slide not mere reading it.
+After that both the ppt and explaination are synchronized to get a video explaination or full-fleged presentation of the topic.
+See AI Tutor/AI-Tutor --> code at create_lecture.ipynb, ppt, video explaination etc are also uploaded there.

 ### 5. News AI Anchor 🎙️🤖
 - **AI-Powered Anchor:** An AI-driven news anchor reads summaries aloud, leveraging Generative AI and advanced NLP techniques.